-Based on Michael Lewis’s book of the same name, directed by Bennett Miller, and also starring Philip Seymour Hoffman, ‘Moneyball‘ tells the story of Billy Beane (Brad Pitt), a very ambitious general manager of Oakland A’s baseball team.
-Beane desires to see his team at the top of every league game, winning the World Series, but, due to the financial constraints, cannot realize his dream.
-Hiring a Yale economics graduate, Peter Brand (Jonah Hill), Beane uses statistical analysis, measuring in-game activity, to choose his team players.
+Based on Michael Lewis’s book of the same name; directed by Bennett Miller; and also starring Philip Seymour Hoffman, ‘Moneyball‘ tells the story of Billy Beane (Brad Pitt), a very ambitious general manager of Oakland A’s baseball team.
+Beane desires to see his team at the top of every league game, winning the World Series, but, due to the financial constraints, cannot realise his dream.
+Therefore, hiring a Yale economics graduate, Peter Brand (Jonah Hill), Beane uses statistical analysis, measuring in-game activity, to choose his team players.
 The players picked by Beane are those “undervalued” by others, even though they show a promising talent.
 Beane’s main premise here is that everyone in baseball asks “wrong questions”, for example concentrating on players’ usual winning record and subjective opinions of a player, rather than asking such objective questions as “which player on a particular team contributed the most to the team’s offense?”
 These are the principles of subermetrics or “baseball economics”.
 As Wikipedia states, sabermetrics is “concerned both with determining the value of a player or team in current or past seasons and with attempting to predict the value of a player or team in the future”.

-Although ‘Moneyball’ does, at times, contain technical “baseball” slang, which is sometimes hard to follow, the rest of the film is quite easy to follow and entertaining.
+The downside is that ‘Moneyball’ is too slow at times, and there is humour seemingly “copied” from such films as ‘Jerry Maguire’ and ‘Up in the Air’ (2009).
+Also, knowing how Brad Pitt likes to eat while talking and walking in his films, e.g. ‘Ocean’s 11’ (2001), I still thought that maybe he should not have paraded his voracious appetite so overtly and so frequently in ‘Moneyball’, but here we go.
+Also, although ‘Moneyball’ does, at times, contain technical “baseball” slang, which is sometimes hard to follow, the rest of the film is quite easy to follow and entertaining.
 The chances are that you know something about baseball, even if you are not from the US.
-Few people have gone through their lives, watching American family movies, without encountering any depictions of the game, for example many people, undoubtedly, have seen such films as Spielberg’s ‘Hook’ (1991) and Ri¢hie Ri¢h (1994).
+Few people have gone through their lives, watching American family movies, without encountering any depictions of the game, for example many people, undoubtedly, have seen such films as Spielberg’s ‘Hook’ (1991) and Petrie’s Ri¢hie Ri¢h (1994).